alexandrim0/p2plib-dart/README.md

  - no legacy, the project is simple and self-sufficient.

 ## Usage
-You can see an example of using this library in practice in our project: https://github.com/alexandrim0/p2plib-dart/example
+You can see an example at:
+https://github.com/alexandrim0/p2plib-dart/example

 <p align="right">(<a href="#readme-top">back to top</a>)</p>